Moving to BC: Where should my family member live, and how can they comfortably get there?

 Regarding assisted living residences, it might be beneficial to first review the information provided by the BC Government, which includes details on eligibility and cost.
 Then, there are a number of ways to learn about the different Assisted Living options, we have listed a few below:

 - Find a Seniors’ Assisted Living Residence is an online tool developed by the BC Government that lists residences across BC.
 You can search residences using a map, or by community.
-The listings shows the number of units, and the break up of publically subsided units compared to private pay units.
+The listings shows the number of units, and the break down of publically subsided units compared to private pay units.
 There is also contact information to learn more about a residence.

 - Route65 is a new online service delivered by the BC Care Providers Association (BCCPA) to help seniors and their caregivers navigate housing choices.
 The site presents detailed information on BCCPA-members representing independent living, assisted living, home health care, and long-term care options.